 UBC Centre for Interactive Research on Sustainability

+CIRS was the first demonstration project of UBC's Campus as a Living Laboratory Initiative.
 Constructed with Glulam beams and columns throughout, supporting primarily exposed solid laminated 2x4 floors, wood was used to its maximum capabilities.
-The net-positive design incorporates seven different ways (energy, structural carbon, operational carbon, water, etc.) the building generates its own power from waste and renewable resources, while producing drinking water from collected rainwater.
+The four environmental net-positive areas for CIRS are construction carbon, energy, operational carbon, and water.
+The building generates its own power from waste and renewable resources, while producing drinking water from collected rainwater.
 The potable water produced can provide up to a three-month supply.
 With a closed-loop system, it produces 100% reclaimed water from all fixtures of the building and reuses it for irrigation and washrooms.